commandercoo/ADCGoProSync/README.md

 # ADCGoProSync
-Attempt to sync GoPro camera footage with Robolink CODRONE EDU stick inputs
+Attempt to sync GoPro camera footage with Robolink CODRONE EDU stick inputs for the Aerial Drone Competition.
+Work in Progress